semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 You are allowed to collaborate with your neighbor on these exercises.
 Each of you must complete the programming tasks individually; however, you are encouraged to discuss and work together to design a solution to the problems.

 Take a screenshot of each of your solutions and save each screenshot.
-Create a zip archive containing all of your screenshots and submit them to blackboard as your solutions to these exercises.
+Create a zip archive containing all of your screenshots and submit the zip archive to blackboard as your solutions to these exercises.

 ------
 To take a screenshot of a window: